 Use a synchronized calendar app like Google Calendar, where every member of your team or family can enter new updates, schedules, important dates, appointments, and tasks that every member can see.

 This kind of task management avoids conflicting schedules and keeps everyone informed of each other’s activities and whereabouts.
-You can also do this using a big whiteboard or a sticky note.
+You can also do this using a big whiteboard, sticky notes, or productivity planners.

 12. Put Things Away Immediately

 All your hard work creating a dedicated space for your stuff will be wasted if you don’t actually implement it.
 If you have kids, things can pile up quickly, sometimes in as little as a few hours.

 Keep the calm and organized ambiance of your home (and life) by putting things away immediately after you’re done using them.
 This practice only takes a few minutes, but it’ll save you a lot of cleaning time later on.